Skip to content

 Visit Xace

 Xace is a UK-incorporated alternative-banking provider built specifically because mainstream banks refuse to take gambling MCCs.
-Xace Limited was incorporated December 2018 in London by David Hodkinson and Adam Grist, with the product going to market in 2020.
-The company holds a UK FCA Authorised Payment Institution license (FRN 948213) under the Payment Services Regulations 2017, a Malta Financial Services Authority license through Xace Malta Ltd (granted February 2024), and a FINTRAC Money Services Business registration in Canada (October 2022) targeting Ontario-licensed operators.
-About 40-51 staff across UK, Malta, and a Cyprus office in Limassol (announced May 2025).
-PitchBook records $1.75M total raised; Tracxn shows a March 2020 seed round with Lunicorn Ventures named publicly.
-The official site claims €2bn a year in payments processed across customer accounts.
-The product is structurally a regulated payment-account provider — virtual IBANs, multi-currency (EUR, GBP, USD, CAD plus 16+ others), FPS/SEPA/SWIFT/BACS/CHAPS/ACH rails, virtual Visa debit cards issued through Modulr — wrapped with a separate gateway product (Xacepay) connecting to up to 280 processors, plus a PSD2 Open Banking interface for AIS and PIS.
-Standard Gaming Payment Account is £250 a month plus a price-on-application joining fee.
-Era (Xace's newer product for fully-regulated operators in Europe and North America) is fee-free — no onboarding, no monthly, 0% on transactions — which is Xace's attempt to keep regulated operators from drifting to Genome or Mifinity.
-Trustpilot sample is two reviews; Glassdoor is 2.1/5 from seven reviews with a consistently negative tone toward leadership.
+Xace Limited was incorporated in December 2018 in London by David Hodkinson and Adam Grist, with the product going to market in 2020.
+The company holds a UK FCA Authorised Payment Institution license (FRN 948213) under the Payment Services Regulations 2017, a Malta Financial Services Authority license through Xace Malta Ltd (granted February 2024), and a FINTRAC Money Services Business registration in Canada (October 2022) aimed at Ontario-licensed operators, with about 40-51 staff across the UK, Malta and a Cyprus office in Limassol announced in May 2025.
+PitchBook records $1.75M total raised, and Tracxn shows a March 2020 seed round with Lunicorn Ventures named publicly.
+The official site claims around €2bn a year in payments processed across customer accounts.
+Structurally the product is a regulated payment-account provider, with virtual IBANs, multi-currency support (EUR, GBP, USD, CAD plus 16+ others), FPS/SEPA/SWIFT/BACS/CHAPS/ACH rails and virtual Visa debit cards issued through Modulr, wrapped with a separate gateway product (Xacepay) connecting to up to 280 processors and a PSD2 Open Banking interface for AIS and PIS.
+The Standard Gaming Payment Account is £250 a month plus a price-on-application joining fee.
+Era, Xace's newer product for fully-regulated operators in Europe and North America, is fee-free, with no onboarding, no monthly and 0% on transactions, which is Xace's attempt to keep regulated operators from drifting to Genome or Mifinity.
+The Trustpilot sample is two reviews, and Glassdoor is 2.1/5 from seven reviews with a consistently negative tone toward leadership.
 Xace is the bank for gambling operators that can't get a bank.
-It's not a PSP, not a card acquirer, not an orchestrator — pair it with one of those, not against.
+It is not a PSP, a card acquirer or an orchestrator, so the right move is to run it alongside one of those rather than instead of one.

 3.5/5 Trustpilot (2)